truetech-ai/githubpages/privacy-policy-notes.md

 _Last updated: 2026-07-11_

-GymLock ("the app") is developed by [YOUR NAME / COMPANY].
+GymLock ("the app") is developed by Nihal Rasekar.
 This policy explains what the app accesses and, more importantly, what it does **not** do with it.

 ## Summary